Frequently asked questions about settling in your new cat

 First, ensure that all doors, windows and cat flaps are secure, and any hazards are removed, such as sharp objects.
 If you have a fireplace make sure that it is blocked off - cats can easily climb up inside a chimney!
 Dedicate a quiet room in which your new cat can spend its first few days in order to settle into their new home.
 This will allow your cat time to get used the sounds and smell of your home, whilst not feeling overwhelmed.
 Your cat will need a litter tray (with litter), a food and water bowl and good quality food.
 They will also need a bed and a place to hide just in case they're a bit shy at first; an upside down cardboard box with a door cut into it is ideal - just remember to place a cosy folded blanket underneath.
 You also need to provide a scratching post and some toys so your new cat doesn't get bored.
 How should I introduce my new cat to their new home?

-When you get your cat home, take him/ her to a dedicated room, open the carrier and allow your cat to come out when (s)he is ready.
-Be patient, this may take a little time, after all your home will be a strange environment for your new cat.
+When you get your cat home, take him or her to the quiet room in which they'll spend their first few days, open the carrier and allow your cat to come out when (s)he is ready.
+Be patient, this may take a little time; after all your home will be a strange environment for your new cat.
 Leave your cat alone to explore their room for an hour or so.
 When you are in their room, always let them come to you and if your cat hides, just sit with them and talk gently, offering encouragement.
 Please don't force them to come out of their hiding place - it's perfectly natural for a cat to hide away at first until they get used to their new home.
 Just give them plenty of time and they will soon feel at home.
 Some cats will take longer than others to settle in so please be patient.When can I let my cat outside?

 It's our policy that kittens must be neutered from 4 months old (though some vets may do it at an earlier age - this doesn't affect the kitten in any way, apart from not being able to reproduce of course!).
-Female cats are able to produce kittens at 3-4 months old, ,un-neutered males will roam (and possibly end up straying), fight other males, and produce the distinctive tom cat smell – plenty of good reasons to give him the snip!
+Female cats are able to produce kittens at 3-4 months old, so we recommend spaying to prevent unwanted litters of kittens.
+Un-neutered males will roam (and possibly end up straying), fight other males, and produce the distinctive tomcat smell – plenty of good reasons to give him the snip!
 A proof of neutering certificate (signed and stamped by your vet) must be returned to us once your kitten is neutered.
 We will send you reminders if we haven't received the proof of neutering certificate from you.
 How can I keep my cat happy and healthy?

 Make sure your cat receives regular flea and worming treatments, which your vet will be able to provide advice on.
 Flea treatment needs to be provided monthly and worming treatment needs to be provided every three months.
 Your cat will have been vaccinated by us but they will need a yearly booster vaccination to prevent diseases, some of which are fatal, and, if you have insured your cat, your chosen insurer will make vaccinations a condition of the policy.When should I register my cat with a vet?